the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 It includes following measures that increase team cohesion like performing code reviews.

 ### RSE Tasks and Responsibilities
-These skills, while already numerous are also on purpose generic.
+These skills, while already numerous are also generic on purpose.
 They span a multidimensional space in which the day-to-day tasks and responsibilities of a RSE can be found.
 During the Paderborn workshop we asked learners and novice RSEs what they would like to have learnt.
 Among the top five things mentioned